Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Introduction

-Another strategy for reducing the hardware overhead is to use qudits \cite{lanyon2009, campbell2014, quditReview, KNF}.
+Another approach for reducing the hardware overhead is to use qudits \cite{lanyon2009, campbell2014, quditReview, KNF}.
 Within superconducting platforms, most qudit implementations have relied on the energy levels of anharmonic oscillators, such as transmons \cite{blok2021, morvan2021, kononenko2021, goss2022, luo2023, roy2023, goss2024, wang2025, champion2025, zhou2025}.
-However, these multi-level systems suffer from inherent transition asymmetries; for instance, the $|0\rangle \rightarrow |2\rangle$ transition in a transmon is dipolarly forbidden, complicating universal control.
+However, these multi-level systems suffer from inherent transition asymmetries; for instance, the $\ket{0} \rightarrow \ket{2}$ transition in a transmon is dipole-forbidden, complicating universal control.
 Meanwhile, the implementation of qudits within the bosonic coding framework remains relatively unexplored (Ref.~\cite{brock2025} being a notable exception).
-While multi-component cat states offer a high-dimensional alternative \cite{vlastakis2013, he2023}, they are generally not protected against noise.
+While multi-component cat states offer a high-dimensional alternative \cite{yurke1988, miranowicz1990, he2023, vlastakis2013}, they generally lack an inherent mechanism to protect against noise-induced leakage out of the computational space.
 Furthermore, performing gate operations on such states is non-intuitive and requires more control overhead compared to multi-level systems.

-Building on this research direction, the implementation of protected multi-component cat states offers potential for reducing the resource required for quantum error correction.
-A superconducting KPO provides an ideal platform for this approach; for instance, three-component cat states can be prepared by engineering quantum tunneling using modest Kerr nonlinearity and three-photon down-conversion \cite{braunstein1987, banaszek1997, felbinger1998, DSI, chang2020, eriksson2024}.
+Building on this research direction, the implementation of multi-component cat states within a protected manifold offers potential for reducing the resources required for quantum error correction.
+A superconducting KPO provides an ideal platform for this approach; for instance, three-component cat states can be prepared by engineering quantum tunnelling using modest Kerr nonlinearity and three-photon down-conversion \cite{braunstein1987, banaszek1997, felbinger1998, DSI, chang2020, eriksson2024}.
 The symmetry of the states is enforced by the Hamiltonian itself, providing a more robust and controllable platform for high-dimensional quantum logic.
-Previous demonstrations of the three-photon KPO operated in the semiclassical regime, and thus observed neither quantum coherence nor dynamics \cite{svensson2017, svensson2018}, despite many interesting theoretical studies and proposals associated with its quantum nature being published recently \cite{zhang2017a, zhang2019, tadokoro2020, gosner2020, lang2021, arndt2022, miganti2023, iachello2023, guo2024, mora2024}.
+Previous demonstrations of the three-photon KPO operated in the semiclassical regime, and thus observed neither quantum coherence nor dynamics \cite{svensson2017, svensson2018}, despite numerous recent theoretical studies and proposals exploring its quantum nature \cite{zhang2017a, zhang2019, tadokoro2020, gosner2020, lang2021, arndt2022, miganti2023, iachello2023, guo2024, mora2024}.